Buying a Home in Winston-Salem NC 2026: The Complete 10-Step Buyer Journey, Neighborhoods, Loans, and Negotiation Playbook

 Step 10: Move-In and Beyond

 Teresa's relationship continues post-close.
-Buyers receive utility setup checklists, contractor referrals, school enrollment guidance, HOA orientation, and an annual home value update tied to the proprietary Market Clock framework.
+Buyers receive utility setup checklists, contractor referrals, school enrollment guidance, HOA orientation, and an annual home value update tied to the proprietary Market Compass framework.
 The 367 percent average lead growth that agents trained on Teresa's tools report is built on this kind of post-close care — most clients come back as sellers in 7-12 years.

 Live MLS listings updated multiple times daily.
 Click a city for instant filtered results.